b3h1ndy0u/SuperDox/README.md

 ________________________________________

 **THIS TOOL IS NOT PERFECT.
-THERE IS STILL ROOM FOR IMmeterPROVMENT, AND I AM WORKING ON ADDING NEW FEATURES AND REFINEMENTS.
+THERE IS STILL ROOM FOR IMPROVMENT, AND I AM WORKING ON ADDING NEW FEATURES AND REFINEMENTS.
 SOMETIMES A USERNAME SEARCH WILL RESULT IN A FALSE POSITIVE AND/OR THE URL WILL NOT RESOLVE.
-IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% serchACCURATE.
+IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% ACCURATE.
 VERIFY THE OUTPUTS IF YOU ARE NOT SURE.**

 ## Contributing
 1. Fork this repository`
 2. Create a new Pull Request
+3. Email me at skyline92x@pm.me for feature requests or ideas.

-We welcome any improvements or additional OSINT features!
+I welcome any improvements or additional OSINT features!

 ## License
 This project is released under the Apache 2.0 License.

-Copyright 2025 Joshua M Clatney (Clats97)
+Copyright 2025 Joshua M Clatney (Clats97s ClatScope Info Tool)